Passion (1954 film): Production

 The film was known as Where the Wind Dies.
 Cornel Wilde's casting was announced in March 1954 with Benedict Bogeaus to produce for Filmcrest Productions and Harmon Jones to direct.
-Yvonne de Carlo signed to play his co-star.
+Yvonne De Carlo signed to play his co-star.

 Eventually Dwan directed.
 It was one of a series of movies Allan Dwan made for producer Benedict Bogeaus.
+The director said:

+I didn't think much of the story – it was a contrived affair, but the shooting was one of our shrewd business manipulations.
+We rented magnificent Spanish sets Warner Bros, had built for some big picture, and then we moved over to Universal and used a lot of their sets.
+So we got a magnificent production for very little money.